DosFox1/OSHintosh/README.md

 # GAL JED Files:
-The GALs were sourced from the PLD archive: https://wiki.pldarchive.co.uk/index.php?title=Macintosh_128k/512k/Plus For completeness, they have been included here under "OSHintosh GALs". okay they should have been.
-GitHub ate the JED files >:(
+The GALs were sourced from the PLD archive: https://wiki.pldarchive.co.uk/index.php?title=Macintosh_128k/512k/Plus For completeness, they have been included here under "OSHintosh GALs".

 Programming can be completed under minipro with:
 ```